v923z/micropython-ulab/docs/manual/source/ulab-intro.rst

-``ulab`` is a ``numpy``-like module for ``micropython`` and its derivatives, meant to simplify and speed up common mathematical operations on arrays. ``ulab`` implements a small subset of ``numpy`` and ``scipy``.
+``ulab`` is a ``numpy``-like module for ``micropython`` and its derivatives, meant to simplify and speed up common mathematical operations on arrays. ``ulab`` implements a small subset of ``numpy`` and ``scipy``, as well as a number of functions manipulating byte arrays.
 The functions were chosen such that they might be useful in the context of a microcontroller.
 However, the project is a living one, and suggestions for new features are always welcome.

 This document discusses how you can use the library, starting from building your own firmware, through questions like what affects the